PedestrianDynamics/SingleFileMovementAnalysis/README.md

 1. To calculate the speed, headway, and density of top-view camera experiments that captured only the straight measurement area such as the [Caserne experiment](https://ped.fz-juelich.de/da/doku.php?id=corridor2), we use the same analysis methodology of side-view experiments.

+## To cite
+Subaih, R., Tordeux, A., & Chraibi, M. (2024).
+Comprehensive Review and New Analysis Software for Single-file Pedestrian Experiments.
+Collective Dynamics, 9, 1–47. https://doi.org/10.17815/CD.2024.185.
 <!-- 2.
 To run script, write on the command line:
       ``bash
       PYTHONPATH="." python3 <CHILD DIRECTORY NAME>/<SCRIPT NAME>.py <ARGUMENTS>